• Skip to primary navigation

 Wow!
 I cannot quell my enthusiasm for using bitters in cooking.
 Angostura bitters adds such a punch of flavor to so many everyday foods, that I’m riding high on the possibilities.
 Hence, the burger recipe here, which I’ve added to my collection of all-time favorite burgers.
 The other I shared with you last summer, my Divinely Delicious Burgers.

 If you yearn for dark chocolate and dark-roast coffee, you will love Angostura.
-And if you do nothing else, at least try Angostura bitters in ketchup.
+And if nothing else, at least try Angostura bitters in ketchup.
 Stir in a few drops, then taste and add more if you want (see my ratio in the recipe here).
 Please let me know what you think of the burgers.
 Likes and dislikes are all welcome. (ps: Look for my grilled vegetables with Angostura mayonnaise

 ANGOSTURA BURGERS